5 Food Procurement Tips For Your Restaurant

 Insider Tips: Don’t be overly aggressive when addressing it.
 Maintaining a positive vendor relationship is of the utmost importance.

-Having multiple vendors helps you source unique ingredients
+Having multiple vendors helps you source unique ingredients for your food procurement

 Broad-line distributors are a great source for items in every category, but lack the specialty items that many restaurants need to differentiate themselves from competitors.
 Whether it’s spices or wine, use your network to find the importers and small distributors specializing in single categories.

-Tip 3: Stay On Top of Food Trends
+Tip 3: Stay on Top of Food Trends

 Diners’ tastes for adventurous meals and experiences have been growing for years.
 Restaurants continue to innovate exciting dishes by combining flavors and unusual ingredients to dazzle their guests.